 Today’s consumer is sophisticated and savvy, with a world of information in their pocket.
 The average consumer visits 10 web sources before making a purchase, and consumers who read information on a company’s website or blog are 50 percent more likely to convert.
 And this doesn’t just apply to e-commerce sites and B2Cs.
-For B2B companies, 70 percent of customers make first contact after researching their purchase options on line.
+For B2B companies, 70 percent of customers make first contact only after researching their purchase options online.

 This all means that customers are looking for information.
 They need details, pricing, specs/model information, reviews, videos and blogs.
 If they can’t find what they’re looking for on your site, they’re going to look somewhere else.

 To make a difference with today’s consumer, you need to interact, engage, and connect through content.